SmartAIDa 2026

 but are not limited to:

-• AI model and dataset sharing
+• AI models and dataset sharing

 • Standards and protocols for AI model interoperability.